Personal Injury Lawyers Brisbane

 What is a TPD Claim?

-A TPD claim is a claim against a person’s superannuation fund, allowing a benefit to be paid if a member can no longer work again or is unlikely to ever work again due to a physical or mental injury illness.
+A TPD claim is a claim against a person’s superannuation fund, allowing a benefit to be paid if a member can no longer work again or is unlikely to ever work again due to a physical or mental injury illness, also known as a permanent disability.
 For this reason, it’s sometimes known as a disability benefit or an incapacity benefit.

 TPD claims cover a range of accidents, injuries and illnesses.
 The main focus is not on what caused the medical condition, and instead these claims focus on the individual’s ability to work again as a result of the condition.